KWY97/playwright-e2e-test-plugin/README.md

 **Important Note:** Currently, this plugin is only confirmed to work on **Linux-based Jenkins environments**.
 Windows is not yet supported due to the use of shell-specific commands (e.g., `sed`, `bash`, `source`).

+- **Playwright System Dependencies:** This plugin uses Playwright for browser automation.
+Playwright requires certain system-level dependencies to function correctly.
+The `setup.sh` script (executed by the plugin) attempts to install Playwright browsers but skips the installation of system-wide dependencies (`npx playwright install-deps`) as this typically requires `sudo` privileges, which may not be available on Jenkins agents.
+  - **Action Required:** You must ensure that all necessary system dependencies for Playwright are pre-installed on your Jenkins agents or within the Docker image used for your agents.
+Please refer to the official [Playwright documentation on system dependencies](https://playwright.dev/docs/intro#system-requirements) for the specific packages required for your Linux distribution.
+Failure to pre-install these may result in errors during the `npx playwright install --with-deps chromium` step or when tests are run.

 ### ⚙️ Environment Setup

 - Configure the plugin environment